Katabatic wind: Impacts

 Katabatic winds are for example found blowing out from the large and elevated ice sheets of Antarctica and Greenland.
 The buildup of high density cold air over the ice sheets and the elevation of the ice sheets brings into play enormous gravitational energy.
 Where these winds are concentrated into restricted areas in the coastal valleys, the winds blow well over hurricane force, reaching around 160 kn.
 In Greenland these winds are called piteraq and are most intense whenever a low pressure area approaches the coast.

 In a few regions of continental Antarctica the snow is scoured away by the force of the katabatic winds, leading to "dry valleys" (or "Antarctic oases") such as the McMurdo Dry Valleys.
 Since the katabatic winds are descending, they tend to have a low relative humidity, which desiccates the region.
 Other regions may have a similar but lesser effect, leading to "blue ice" areas where the snow is removed and the surface ice sublimates, but is replenished by glacier flow from upstream.

 In the Fuegian Archipelago (Tierra del Fuego) in South America as well as in Alaska in North America, a wind known as a williwaw is a particular danger to harboring vessels.
 Williwaws originate in the snow and ice fields of the coastal mountains, and they can be faster than 120 kn.

 In California, strong katabatic wind events have been responsible for the explosive growth of many wildfires, including the 2018 Camp Fire and the 2020 North Complex.

-In Catalonia, Spain the Marinada is a fall wind that relieves from the heat inhabitants of the Urgell region during summer.
+The Marinada in Catalonia, Spain is a fall wind that eases the summer heat in the Urgell region.